Banging Toolbox

 This one can be bought from hardware stores or rented.

-It’s a flexible tool that goes down the drain to either pull out or break down a drain blockage.
+A plumbers snake is a flexible tool that goes down the drain to either pull out or break down a drain blockage.

 7. Chemicals

-If all else fails, strong (and toxic) chemical cleaners can be a sure-fire way of clearing even the most difficult of blockages.
-Just be careful when using them and wear gloves.
+If all else fails, a strong chemical cleaner can be a sure-fire way of clearing even the most difficult of blockages.

 First, remove the cap on the drain and remove what’s visible.